ANXIETY: THE BASICS

 - Talk to someone you trust and let them know how you’re feeling.
 Check out Tips for Talking to Someone for help getting started.

-- If you think you need support from someone else, check out our Get Support section for a variety of options.
+- If you think you need support from someone else, check out our Get Support section for different options.